KaleyKrim/express-gallery/README.md

-Express-Gallery
+Express Gallery
 ===============

-MEH stack - Mongo Express and HTML5
+Express, Sequelize, HTML5, stored on PostgreSQL

-Use the MEH stack plus *almost* any other library or templating engines you want to fulfill the requirements.
+Use the Express, Sequelize, and *almost* any other library or templating engines you want to fulfill the requirements.
-recommended: sass, jade, mongoose, bower, jQuery, foundation.
+recommended: jade, bower, sass, foundation.
 helpful: livereload, gulp for watching compiling sass

 ---